Research

 An updated database of coronae on Venus

+Coronae (latin for “crowns”) are large, quasi-circular volcano-tectonic structures abundant on the Venusian surface, characterized by a (partial) concentric annulus of closely spaced fractures.
 A new systematic analysis of the Venus surface reveals at least 736 coronae on Venus, significantly more than previously documented!
-We are developing an extensive database that will soon be ready for the public to use and augment.
+Our new and extensive database will soon be ready for the public to use and augment.

 Evidence for ongoing plume activity on Venus